steftri/ERNI_hackathon_2023/README.md

 #### SW08 - Gaps in the track
 The software shall be able to be tolerant against gaps in the track marking of up to 25 cm.

+#### SW09 - Configuration of parameters
+The software shall provide the posibility to configure the PI controller.

 ### Traceabilitiy and Test Coverage